 (e) For PTP Obligation bids with Links to an Option with a bid price greater than zero:

-Credit Reduction = (1- Reduction Factor bd) * (bid quantity * bid price)
+Credit Exposure = (1- Reduction Factor bd) * (bid quantity * bid price)

 (f) For Ancillary Service Obligations not self-arranged, the product of the quantity of Ancillary Service Obligation not self-arranged multiplied by the tth percentile of the hourly MCPC for that Ancillary Service over the previous 30 days for that hour.
 For negative Self-Arranged Ancillary Service Quantities, the absolute value of the product of the quantity of the negative Self-Arranged Ancillary Service Quantity times the tth percentile of the hourly MCPC for that Ancillary Service over the previous 30 days for that hour.